 Intentional Infliction of Emotional Distress

 IIED requires a showing by a plaintiff (the victim of the bullying) that the bully intended to inflict emotional distress, that the conduct of the bully was extreme and outrageous, that the bully’s conduct was the cause of the victim’s distress, and that the emotional distress sustained by the victim of bullying was severe.
 Because mere insults and threats have not been found to rise to the level of severe conduct, there is a high threshold that must be met to prevail on an IIED claim.

 If you or your child has been a victim of cyberbullying, the attorneys at Maya Murphy, P.C. have extensive experience in education law and are prepared to render advice on school and bullying issues.
 No student should have to face the humiliation and pain of peer torment.
 If you are being cyberbullied, keep any emails, IMs, or other communications.

-If you have any questions regarding cyberbulling, or any education law matter, contact Joseph Maya at 203-221-3100 or by email at JMaya@Mayalaw.com to schedule a free initial consultation today.
+If you have any questions regarding cyberbullying, or any education law matter, contact Attorney Joseph Maya at (203) 221-3100 or by email at JMaya@Mayalaw.com to schedule a free initial consultation today.